LeoGollo/epic-poem/epic.md

 Chapter 15
 ---------
 These lines will be replaced with the story of chapter 15.
-It will be written by X
+It will be written by X. Who is X? blah blah
-blah blah